 Welcome!Insight Therapy Group offers Mental Health Counseling and support for adults, kids, teens, couples, and families.
-Medication management for adults is also available.
+Medication management for children and adults is also available.
 Our providers are available for in-person and telehealth sessions.

 Eye movement desensitization and reprocessing (EMDR) is a type of therapy that is supported by enormous amounts of research in being effective at reducing the symptoms of post-traumatic stress disorder (PTSD) as well as alleviating symptoms from anxiety, depression, panic disorders, and generally stressful life experiences.
 In EMDR, we start off by identifying your goals in therapy and building up your coping skills for managing difficult emotions.
 We then create a treatment plan together to explore negative beliefs that you may have about yourself or about your life, and identify the positive things that you would rather believe to be true.
 Then we get to work.
 EMDR involves bi-lateral stimulation (BLS), usually done by your therapist moving visual stimuli back and forth in your line of sight, or by you holding what are called “buzzies” that vibrate in alternating hands.
 By repeating this BLS with gentle guidance from your therapist, your brain does the healing work that is sometimes difficult for you to comprehend.
 Some people are hesitant at first because the process of EMDR feels a bit weird, or like this is some kind of hypnosis (we assure you, it’s not!).
 You are always in control and aware of what is happening in these sessions.
 Many clients are drawn to EMDR because you can talk about things as little or as much as you’d like.
 Some clients prefer to engage in talk therapy with EMDR utilized here and there to accomplish specific goals.
 Some clients prefer to use only EMDR as they don’t want to verbally explore everything from their life, but still want reprieve from the symptoms they experience.
 We can achieve that with EMDR.